sal55/langs/MLang.md/readme.md

 One restriction at the minute is that all types must match precisely (M).

 ### Properties
-X is an expression, but most of these also work with X is a type:
+X is an expression, but most of these also work with X as a type:

 ```
 X.lwb         Inclusive lower bound of array or slice.